-“The oldest generations tends to be very, very private about finances,” Ash says.
+“The oldest generations tend to be very, very private about finances,” Ash says.
 “Baby boomers are more open, generally speaking.”

-“You can say: ‘My hope is we won’t need to use this information for a long time, but if you need help as you age, we want to be able to respect your wishes.’”
+“You can say: ‘My hope is we won’t need to use this information for a long time, but if you need help as you age, we want to be able to respect your wishes,’” Ash explains.

 “Most people are far more interested to speak about what’s important to them and how they’re going to be cared for first,” Ash says.

 Now that you know the type of and cost of care your parents want as they age, it’s time to look into what financial resources they have.

 You may want to ask these questions: